The best ever chicken liver pate

 I had the intention to make a clementine jelly to go with the pate, but that plan fell apart when I realised I was running out of the year.
 You know the feeling as you catapult towards Christmas in the silly season and suddenly realise you have bitten off more than you can chew?
 Literally and figuratively.

-I love this season and the food that comes with it the most, so I always disappoint myself if I haven’t come up with something as innovative as my mince pie and frangipane tart, or my apple mince-pie crumble bars (My favourite ever), and my boozy cherry and Christmas pudding strudel with chocolate.
+I love the Christmas season and the food that comes with it the most, so I always disappoint myself if I haven’t come up with something as innovative as my mince pie and frangipane tart, or my apple mince pie crumble bars (My favourite ever), and my boozy cherry and Christmas pudding strudel with chocolate.
 These hot cross cinnamon sticky buns would be perfect for this time of year too.
 Ah well, there is always next year.

-Here are a few of my favourite recipes for Christmas.
+Here are a few of my favourite recipes for Christmas and a few of my favourite festive appetizers,

 Can you freeze chicken liver pate?